-Join Levi Sim for an in-depth discussion in this video Line-of-sight discussion, part of Nikon Speedlight Flash Fundamentals.
+Join Levi Sim for an in-depth discussion in this video Line-of-sight discussion, part of Flash Photography: Nikon Speedlites.

 - The number one thing you need to understand about using the Creative Lighting System and letting your camera's pop up flash control these off-camera speedlite units is that they need to be able to see each other.
 It's a line-of-sight communication.
 It uses infrared light to send the power changes to the flash.
 And the thing about it is that the sensor on the flash needs to be visible to the pop-up flash on the camera.
 The trick is, on this flash, the sensor isn't this big read light on the front.